-Punggol has an estimated HDB resident population of 134,100 and we manage 49,229 flats in the town (as of 31 March 2018).
-These numbers are set to rise over the next few years as more developments take root and new residents and young families move into the town.
+Punggol has an estimated HDB resident population of 187,800 and we manage 49,909 flats in the town (as of September 2019).
+These numbers are set to rise over the next few years as more developments take shape and new residents and young families move into the town.

 History of Punggol

-In the past, Punggol was a fishing village occupied predominantly by Malay settlers.
-As more Chinese immigrants settled in Punggol, they engaged in plantation work, poultry farming and pig-rearing activities.
+Punggol was a fishing village occupied predominantly by Malay settlers.
+As more Chinese immigrants settled in Punggol, they engaged in plantation work, poultry farming, and pig-rearing activities.

-In 2010, Punggol was selected to be developed as Singapore's first Eco-Town, to enhance the living environment in its estates and encourage residents to do their part for the environment.
+In 2010, Punggol was selected for development as Singapore's first Eco-Town, to enhance the living environment in its estates and encourage residents to do their part for the environment.
 Punggol also serves as a ‘living laboratory’ for HDB to test new ideas and technologies in sustainable development, and integrate urban solutions to create a green living environment.
 One of the first eco-friendly housing projects in the town was Treelodge@Punggol.

 The 4.2km-long Punggol Waterway is now one of the most recognisable landmarks in the town.
-Residents and visitors can take part in a gamut of leisure activities along the waterway and enjoy the scenic views as they walk along the landscaped promenade.
+Residents and visitors can take part in a range of leisure activities along the waterway and enjoy scenic views as they walk along the landscaped promenade.